Breast Cancer Symptoms Checklist: What to Look For at Home

 - Clothing clinging unevenly across your chest: Pay attention to how fabric rests or stretches across your chest, any imbalance could signal a problem.

-- Discomfort when wearing tight tops: Clothing that suddenly feels restrictive or irritating in one area may be highlighting a physical change.
+- Discomfort when wearing tight tops: Clothing that suddenly feels restrictive or irritating in one area may be highlighting a physical change worth discussing with your doctor.

 How to Perform a Monthly Breast Self-Exam